-Table 4 is intended to serve as an aid in locating the source of a system malfunction.
-The R7495B Controller is not designed to be repaired by the customer in the field, but should be returned to the factory in the event of a malfunction.
-Refer to the "Maintenance" section of this manual for information regarding servicing of the detector.
+Table 3 is intended to aid maintenance personnel in locating the cause of a system malfunction.
+The R7495D Controller and plug-in detector modules are not designed to be repaired in the field.
+If repairs are needed, the device should be returned to the factory.